Rajan Zed has criticized Coldplay's music-video featuring Beyoncé titled Hymn For The Weekend , claiming it trivializes Hinduism.

 In every house there are young men born who have such destiny

 Ofcom considered Rule 2.3 of the Code:

 In applying generally accepted standards broadcasters must ensure that material which may cause offence is justified by the context...

-noted that the song lyrics variously commemorated the two men as being brave sons and like brave lions and stated that there were few as brave as courageous Jinda .
-In Ofcom's opinion, broadcast content containing such positive
+politicians.
+Ofcom noted that the song lyrics variously commemorated the two men as being brave sons and like brave lions and stated that there were few as brave as courageous Jinda .
+In Ofcom's opinion, broadcast content

-references to two convicted killers and one of the three acts of murder they had committed, which was still within living memory and is still an active source of dissension and controversy, had the potential to cause serious offence.
+containing such positive references to two convicted killers and one of the three acts of murder they had committed, which was still within living memory and is still an active source of dissension and controversy, had the potential to cause

-has received a certificate for the purposes of cinema exhibition from the BBFC, that it is necessarily compliant with the Code if transmitted on an Ofcom licensed service.
-This is principally because the BBFC does not apply the Code when deciding
+content which has received a certificate for the purposes of cinema exhibition from the BBFC, that it is necessarily compliant with the Code if transmitted on an Ofcom licensed service.
+This is principally because the BBFC does not apply the Code

-whether, and if so how, to classify a film for showing in cinemas or other distribution.
+when deciding whether, and if so how, to classify a film for showing in cinemas or other distribution.
 In this case, the BBFC did not classify this music video.
-Further, because the BBFC has classified a feature film this does not mean that a licensee can broadcast
+Further, because the BBFC has classified a feature film this does not mean that a

 One Million Moms is a US morality campaign that writes: